BenthamChang/Anomaly-Detection/README.md

 ## Conclusion

 1. Identified the most critical input materials that lead to anomaly via observing linear model's p-value.
-2. Detected problematic input materials and ranked them from high to low based on the predicted probability.
+2. Detected problematic input materials and ranked them from high to low based on the predicted probability (anomolous tendency).